 - Employment Policy Convention, 1964 (No. 122) - [ratifications]

-This governance Convention requires ratifying states to declare and pursue an active policy designed to promote full, productive and freely chosen employment.
-Such a policy shall aim to ensure that there is work for all who are available for and are seeking work; that such work is as productive as possible; and that there is freedom of choice of employment and the fullest possible opportunity for each worker to qualify for, and to use his or her skills and endowments in, a job for which he or she is well suited, irrespective of race, colour, sex, religion, political opinion, national extraction or social origin.
+This governance Convention requires ratifying States to declare and pursue an active policy designed to promote full, productive and freely chosen employment.
+Such a policy shall aim to ensure that there is work for all who are available for and seeking work; that such work is as productive as possible; and that there is freedom of choice of employment and the fullest possible opportunity for each worker to qualify for, and to use his or her skills and endowments in a job for which he or she is well suited, irrespective of race, colour, sex, religion, political opinion, national extraction or social origin.
 The Employment Policy (Supplementary Provisions) Recommendation, 1984 (No. 169), adds that the economic and social policies, plans and programmes designed to promote full, productive and freely chosen employment should aim to ensure for all workers equality of opportunity and treatment in respect of access to employment, conditions of employment, vocational guidance and training and career development.
 Moreover, in view of the difficulties encountered by certain underprivileged groups in finding employment, the Recommendation calls on States to adopt measures to respond to the needs of all categories of persons frequently having difficulties in finding lasting employment, such as women, young workers, persons with disabilities, older workers, the long-term unemployed and migrant workers lawfully within their territory.
 The policy also has to take duly into account the stage and level of economic development and the mutual relationships between employment objectives and other economic and social objectives, and shall be pursued by methods that are appropriate to national conditions and practices.
-The Convention also requires member States to take measures to apply an employment policy in consultation with workers’ and employers’ representatives, and the representatives of the persons affected by the measures to be taken.
+The Convention also requires ratifying States to take measures to apply an employment policy in consultation with workers’ and employers’ representatives, and the representatives of the persons affected by the measures to be taken.